Displaying present location in the site.

 Vision for C&C

 “If I am asked about my vision for communications in the future, I can see a world where any and all individuals are able to communicate with each other at any time, at any place on the earth, in the early days of the next century.
 Assuming that this comes true, all technology, communications, computers, and televisions will be, and should be, integrated.
 And, therefore, it is important to help developing countries to be able to participate in such a world telecommunications system.”

 This vision has been technologically realized today in our age of widespread computers, mobile phones, and the internet.
 The ambition to enable people around the world to be able to connect anytime, anywhere, and with anyone aligns with the aspiration of the Sustainable Development Goals (SDGs) adopted by 193 United Nations member countries in 2015 to “leave no one behind.”
 The issue is now being addressed throughout the world.

-Every year we hold NEC Way Day on July 17th (if it is a holiday, the day before or after it), the day of our founding.
+Every year we hold NEC Way Day on July 17, the day of our founding (or if that day is a holiday, we hold it the day before or after).
 The event provides a chance for everyone to once again reflect upon the NEC Way and discuss and deepen our understanding of what social value NEC can create as a group as well as what kind of future we should try to create through its practice.

 The NEC Group acts in line with the following three principles.

 - The Founding Spirit of “Better Products, Better Services”

 The NEC Group will not stop at achieving its best at a certain point in time, but rather continue indefinitely to pursue improvements to provide better products and services for customers and society.